 Imagine if you always had to access Facebook through your mobile browser first, then had to sign in, and then finally being able to read that underwhelming message from your friend.
 Wouldn’t it be better to get an instant notification as soon as you receive the message?

 Camera, gyroscope, sensors will always work better with a native mobile app.
-So, if one of these is crucial for your app, you should consider building a native app NOT a web app.
+So, if one of these is crucial for your app, you should consider building a mobile app not a web app.

 Nowadays, you can access many of the smartphone’s features with a web app, e.g.:

 Thanks to technologies like NodeJS you are even able to get data in real-time (as it is for native mobile apps).
-But there are still at least two features you can’t access – geo-targeted push notifications or in-app notifications while using a web app on iPhone (here’s a walk-around for Android users).
+But there are still at least two features you can’t access – geo-targeted push notifications or in-app notifications while using a web app on iPhone.

 Even if your web app has access to some of the smartphone features, it will always provide a different experience than a dedicated native mobile app.
 Native apps give a better performance – the efficiency of a native mobile app’s processing is higher than a web app’s.